panzerama/Monkey.INF/ActOne/SceneOne.md

 MARCELLUS

-    What, has this thing appear'd again to-night?
+    What, has this thing appeared again to-night?

 BERNARDO